Sunburn is inflamed, painful skin that feels hot to the touch. It often appears within a few hours of being in the sun

 - Wear sunglasses when outdoors.
 Choose sunglasses with UVA and UVB protection.
 Check the UV rating on the label when buying new glasses.
-Darker lenses are not necessarily better at blocking UV rays.
+Darker lenses don't always mean better UV protection.
 It also helps to wear sunglasses that fit close to your face or have wraparound frames.